Great Pearl Robbery: Recovery of the pearls

 Two weeks after the arrests, a piano-back maker named Augustus Horne discovered a box in the gutter of a Highbury street.
 Opening it, he found a matchbox containing all of the pearls (except those bought by Spanier).

 Assuming them to be imitation pearls, one account states that he gave one to a homeless child to use as a marble before handing the rest in to the police.
 This account did not appear in the press at the time, which instead stated that he had taken all of them to his nearest police station, where all but one of them were booked in as imitations, sent to Scotland Yard and there identified by Mayer as his.
-On his way to the station one had fallen out into Mayer's pocket - he found it later (but before hearing that it was a real pearl), tried to exchange it for drinks at a pub, and on being refused threw it into the gutter.
+On his way to the station one had fallen out into Horne's pocket - he found it later (but before hearing that it was a real pearl), tried to exchange it for drinks at a pub, and on being refused threw it into the gutter.
 This is also the account given by the 1929 book The Great Pearl Robbery of 1913: A Record of Fact by noted judge Christmas Humphreys and in the memoir of George William Cornish, who served on the investigation as a Detective Sergeant.

 The Lutine Bell was rung to celebrate the pearls' return.